xdmushui/partner-center-sdk/develop/get-a-list-of-products.md

 ##### Products by country

-Follow this example to get a list of products by country for Microsoft Azure (MS-AZR-0145P) and Azure plan.
+Follow this example to get a list of products by country for Microsoft Azure (MS-AZR-0145P) and Azure plan subscription resources.

 ```http
 GET https://api.partnercenter.microsoft.com/v1/products?country=US&targetView=Azure HTTP/1.1